Same-day pest control in McKinney, Allen, Frisco & Plano. Call before noon.

 Quarterly, ongoing plan

 Remove and Install clear the widows you have today.
-Defend keeps it that way.
-Quarterly visits keep the Scorched Earth Barrier live and include a web check of every treated zone.
-Because we strip every web on every visit, the signal stays simple: a new web in a treated corner means live activity, and we handle it on the spot.
-The one-time Black Widow Annihilation service handles R and I. Defend is the step you add when you want the garage, the meter boxes, and the play areas held clear through every July-to-October peak.
+Defend keeps them out.
+Quarterly visits keep the Scorched Earth Barrier live through the July-to-October peak and put a flashlight on the door tracks, meter box, and foundation corners every time, so a new web in a treated spot gets caught early.
+The one-time Black Widow Annihilation service handles R and I. Defend is the step you add when your garage and foundation keep producing widows.

 • Guaranteed re-service whenever our tech confirms it is warranted